 Your Path Towards Healing

 The diagnosis of breast cancer brings on a number of stresses and challenges.
 The decision to have your breasts reconstructed doesn’t need to be one of them.
 Attractive results can be achieved, and studies show women report experiencing a positive impact after breast reconstruction.
-Dr. Christie is a global expert in breast cancer reconstruction and can guide you through your options for breast cancer reconstruction in Los Angeles, including revision of reconstruction, primary reconstruction, tissue expansion, implant exchange, and mastopexy after mastectomy.
+Dr. Christie is a global expert in breast cancer reconstruction and can guide you through your options for breast reconstruction in Los Angeles, including revision of reconstruction, primary reconstruction, tissue expansion, implant exchange, and mastopexy after mastectomy.
 Book a consultation with Dr. Christie at our West Hollywood office to learn more about breast reconstruction and our surgical procedures.
 Dr. Christie is board-certified in both general surgery and plastic surgery giving her a unique perspective on the dual concerns around the oncologic and reconstructive process.
-Schedule your private appointment for breast reconstruction today.
+Schedule your private Los Angeles breast reconstruction consultation today.

 Look Like You Again

 Breast reconstruction surgery recreates your breasts after cancer-related treatments such as mastectomy or lumpectomy.
 There are many different reconstructive options, and Dr. Christie will help you understand the best options for your specific needs.